Faculty

 Christy Munch

 Christy now focuses on teaching Adult Ballet, BeMoved (Artistry Level Certification), Yin Stretch, and Basic Giordano Jazz Dance Technique (NGCP Basic Level Certification).
 She teaches in Janesville, WI, and Rockford, IL.
 She holds a Master's in Interdisciplinary Arts and a Master’s in the Art of Teaching from Columbia College Chicago.
-Christy is the Artistic Director of the Rockford DanceMakers Festival.
+Christy is the founder and artistic director of the Rockford DanceMakers Festival.

 Sofi Teske

-Rockford Dance Company Alumna / Instructor - Children Division
+Rockford Dance Company Alumna / Instructor - Creative Movement, Intro to ballet

 Sofi Teske is an RDC alumna, where she trained and performed since she was 4 years old.
 She was a part of RDC’s company and graduated from high school in 2024.
 She has been a part of numerous major productions as a company member, including Cinderella, Sleeping Beauty, school performances, and multiple performances of The Nutcracker.
 Her final performance as a company dancer was with RDC’s 50th Anniversary showcase, marking the end of her time with the company.